offbynull/learn/Bioinformatics/input/input.md

 SSSII
 ```

 Another way to think of the above insertions is that they aren't insertions.
-Rather, we have 5 items in total and we're selecting 2 of them.
-How many ways can we select 2 of those 5 items?
+Rather, you have 5 items in total and you're selecting 2 of them.
+How many ways can you select 2 of those 5 items?
 10.

 The number of ways to insert can be counted via the "binomial coefficient": `bc(m, k) = m!/(k!(m-k)!)`, where m is the total number of items (5 in the example above) and k is the number of selections (2 in the example above).
 For the example above: